-- 1. Section 136.
-Section 136 is the power that allows a police officer to detain someone whom they believe to be mentally disordered and in need of urgent care and control and take them to a place of safety for 24hrs.
-You will need to call the Police to request they use their powers to detain the person under a section 136.
+- 1. Section 136 is the power that allows a police officer to detain someone whom they believe to be mentally disordered and in need of urgent care and control and take them to a place of safety for 24hrs.
+You will need to call the Police, stating you don't believe the person has capacity and request they use their powers to detain the person under a section 136.
 The police officers will call the NHS Hub (if practicable) to liaise with a nurse to review NHS databases and the presenting symptoms.
 The nurse will advise on the course of action and if medical treatment is indicated, will direct the team to a health-based place of safety for the person to be reviewed.
 Severe weather is not noted in s136 protocols as an aggravating factor. - 2.
 Mental Health Act Assessment (MHAA) an assessment to decide whether they can be detained in hospital to make sure they receive care and medical treatment for a mental disorder.
-The MHAA would be undertaken by the Joint Homelessness Team for a Westminster rough sleeper - liaise with them further 020 7854 4206, jhtduty@nhs.net during working hours only. - 3.
+The MHAA would be undertaken by the Joint Homelessness Team for a Westminster rough sleeper liaise with them further 020 7854 4206, jhtduty@nhs.net during working hours only - 3.
 An ambulance if there is a medical need.
 The ambulance would need to be satisfied the client lacks capacity for them to be able to force an admission to hospital.
 One may need to call the Police to help.
 This document could inform their decision making, along with accessing the client's Universal care plan.
 Once in hospital, staff could apply for a deprivation of liberty safeguards (DOLs) if it is necessary to keep the client in hospital for treatment.

-Heat stroke represents the most obvious and an ambulance should be called, but signs of heat exhaustion may also need escalating to ambulance.
+Hypothermia represents the most obvious and an ambulance should be called.
+Signs include: shivering, pale, cold and dry skin their skin and lips may be blue, slurred speech, slow breathing, tiredness or confusion.
+But there may be other personal circumstances when an ambulance should be called.
+If so, list these: